karriereat/vue-cli-plugin-e2e-nightwatch-cucumber/README.md

 ### Nightwatch

-You can edit `nightwatch.config.js` in your project root, but remember that the plugin is still in it’s infancy and many configuration options lead to unexcepted results.
+You can edit `nightwatch.config.js` in your project root.
 If you want to change only specific parts of the [default configuration](nightwatch.conf.js) you can use any library that recursively merges objects, like `lodash.merge`:

 ```js
 const merge = require('lodash.merge');